-What Can a Handyman Do in Crook in Crook County, Oregon?
+What Can a Handyman Do Without a License in Crook in Crook County, Oregon?

 In Oregon, most paid “handyman” work for others on real property is regulated by the Oregon Construction Contractors Board (CCB).
 There is a narrow handyman exemption: if each job is under $1,000 (labor + materials) you may be exempt from CCB registration, but trade work (electrical/plumbing/HVAC) still requires the appropriate state trade licenses and permits.
 In/around Crook (Crook County), you also need to watch city business licensing (if working inside city limits) and county permits in unincorporated areas.